 - Choose pasture organic raised or grass fed meats

 - free range pasture-raised organic egg, egg whites

 - wild-caught salmon, cod, or tilapia, herring, mackerel, salmon, tuna, sardines, trout, chicken, pork (non fatty), lean red meat

-- Increase levels of all kinds of phyto-oestrogens in your diet including soy beans, tempeh, miso, red clover, lentils, linseeds and chickpeas as these contain natural phyto-oestrogens which help balance hormone levels in the body.
+- Increase levels of all kinds of phyto-estrogens in your diet including soy beans, tempeh, miso, red clover, lentils, linseeds and chickpeas as these contain natural phyto-estrogens which help balance hormone levels in the body.